D-Robotics/rdk_doc_en/docs/linux_development/environment_build.md

 ## Creating Ubuntu File System

 This section describes how to create the `samplefs_desktop-v2.0.0.tar.gz` file system.
-Horizon maintains this file system, but if customization is required, it needs to be recreated according to the instructions in this section.
+D-Robotics maintains this file system, but if customization is required, it needs to be recreated according to the instructions in this section.

 ### Environment Configuration